roydejong/node-escpos-templates/README.md

   - Backslash ` \ ` can be used as an escape character anywhere
   - Any argument that isn't a string literal must be an integer or variable reference
   - Some variables are predefined (e.g. `true`, `false` and options listed in the table above)
+  - If hexadecimal notation (`0x`) is used in place of a variable, it is automatically resolved to the corresponding character
 - When using a `loop`, all instructions are buffered and will not be evaluated until the `endloop` statement is evaluated;
 - When using an `if`, the argument is evaluated to check whether it is Truthy or not; if it's not, all statements following it until the `endif` will be skipped (but must still have valid syntax);
   - Nested if-statements are supported